Configuring and using rules for an MTA analysis

 A set of rules forms a ruleset.
 MTA does not require every rule file to belong to a ruleset, but you can use rulesets to group multiple rules that achieve a common goal and to pass the rules to the rules engine.

-You can create a ruleset by placing one or more YAML rules in a directory and creating a ruleset.yaml file at the directory root.
-When you pass this directory as input to the MTA CLI by using the --rules option, all rules in this directory are treated as a part of the ruleset defined by the ruleset.yaml file.
+You can create a ruleset by placing one or more custom rules in a directory and creating a ruleset.yaml file at the directory root.
+When you perform an analysis, you pass this directory as input to the MTA CLI by using the --rules option.
+All rules in this directory are treated as a part of the ruleset defined by the ruleset.yaml file.

 To perform any application analysis, enter: